 Alka Pradhan argued the cause and filed the briefs for appellant.
+With her on the briefs was James G. Connell, III.

 Tara J. Plochocki was on the brief for amicus curiae September 11th Families for Peaceful Tomorrows in support of appellant.